daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Income effect (of a price change)
 :     The remaining effect on consumption; due to the change in purchasing power and achievable utility caused by a change in price.

-Note: This is conceptual: we never *actually* observe either of these effects alone; we always observe the net effect of both
+Note that this is *conceptual*: we never *actually* observe either of these effects alone; we always observe the net effect of both.

+[comment]: <> (2024BB)

+\textcolor{RawSienna}{Advanced footnote}^[This standard definition of the 'income effect' of a price change combines both of the effects we saw when looking at the impact of an income change on consumption of X.
+More consumption of each good is possible, but the MRS may differ at this higher consumption and utility level.]

+[comment]: <> (2024EE)

+[comment]: <> (101BB)

-Advanced: This standard definition of the 'income effect' of a price change combines both of the effects we saw when looking at the impact of an income change on consumption of X.
+This standard definition of the 'income effect' of a price change combines both of the effects we saw when looking at the impact of an income change on consumption of X.

 More consumption of each good is possible, but the MRS may differ at this higher consumption and utility level

-[comment]: <> (101BB)

 \textcolor{gray}{Pollak's 1969 conception of 'conditional demand' offers an alternative decomposition, which may be more intuitive.}